simaaksidd/Insurance_Claims/README.md

 ```
+**Visualization 1:**
-**Visualization 1:** This bar plot only display three out of sixteen insurance types.
+This bar plot only display three out of sixteen insurance types.
 These three insurance types are the top three that received the most complaints from customers.
-As a result, our hypoth
+Based off the graph, our hypothesis is not correlated to the visualization.
+As a result, Property and Casualty category received the most complaints out of all complaints.
+This maybe due to couple of reasons:
+-   claim complexity: claims related to damage can involve into complex assessments and negotiation
+-   property and claims are higher that expected: high frequency of complaints due to claim denials or disettlement
+Although Property and Casualty complaints are on top of the chart, Life, Accident and Health complaints is not far behind.

+**Hypothesis 2:**
-Hypothesis 2: Insurance companies that process insurance claims receives fewer complaints.
+Insurance companies that process insurance claims receives fewer complaints.
 Life insurance tends to take the longest because claims like this can involve suspicious circumstances that may prolong the claim processing time.
 Additionally, it takes time for the insurance companies to ensure the claim is legitimate.

 ```{r}